Rare Bear: History

 The Bearcat that became Rare Bear was a severely damaged wreck when discovered by Lyle Shelton in 1969.
 It had been abandoned next to a runway on Porter County Regional Airport in Valparaiso, Indiana, after it crashed there from a throttle-on torque roll in 1962.
 The airplane had been stripped by parts hunters, so Shelton found a fuselage, wing center section, landing gear and a right wing panel, but little else.
 Shelton bought the wreck and had the pieces trucked to Orange County, California, and restoration began.
-One of the major modifications made during the rebuild involved installing the engine and propeller from a Douglas Skyraider - its Wright R-3350 was a more powerful engine than the Pratt & Whitney R-2800 the airframe was designed to fly, and did.
+One of the major modifications made during the rebuild involved installing the engine and propeller from a Douglas Skyraider - its Wright R-3350 was a more powerful engine than the Pratt & Whitney R-2800 the airframe was designed to fly.
 A Douglas DC-7 cowl was used, and Shelton bought the landing gear fairings and doors from the wreck of Bob Kucera's Bearcat.
 Bill Fornoff loaned him a left wing panel and Gunter Balz supplied a rudder.
 The windshield and canopy were supplied by Edward T. Maloney.
 The rebuild was finished with the first flight on 13 September 1969.